-The foliage of these plants, including peonies, lilies, hostas and coreopsis, blacken after the freeze.
-You protect these perennials in winter by cutting back the dead foliage to just a few inches above the ground.
+The foliage of these plants, including peonies, lilies, hostas, and coreopsis, blacken after the freeze.
+You protect these perennials in winter by cutting back the dead foliage to just a few inches (8 cm.) above the ground.

 On the other hand, shrubby perennials don’t like hard pruning in the autumn.
-Preparing these perennials for winter includes only a light tidying trim in fall.
+Preparing these perennials for winter includes only a light, tidying trim in fall.
 Save hard pruning until spring.
-And you can and should forgo fall pruning for plants like heucheras, liriope and pulmonaria.
+You can, and should, forgo fall pruning for plants like heucheras, liriope, and pulmonaria.

 Mulching the Perennial Garden in Winter